sbgn/sbgn/docs/learning_sbgn.md

 # Learning SBGN

 <p>This is a brief introduction to the SBGN languages, and, in particular, we will focus on the Process Description language as the most used language of the SBGN standard.
-The SBGN dictionary below will help to allign biological concepts with graphical expressions, and redrawing a small example diagram will help starting usign SBGN.</p>
+The SBGN dictionary below will help to allign biological concepts with graphical expressions, and redrawing a small example diagram will help with a quick start.</p>

 # The three languages of SBGN